Venue-Project/Venue2/README.md

 Note future releases block heights and dates may change, so make sure to frequently check github, our website, the forums, etc. for the most up to date information.

+## Issues with the Linux prebuilt binaries
+If you receive the message
+`error while loading shared libraries: libreadline.so.7: cannot open shared object file: No such file or directory` when running any of the binaries, you will want to run `sudo ln -s /lib/x86_64-linux-gnu/libreadline.so.6 /lib/x86_64-linux-gnu/libreadline.so.7` This will create compatibility for libreadline.so.6

 ## Compiling X-CASH from source

 ### Dependencies